 - −Filter costs add up

-The Winix 5500-2 delivers kitchen-worthy air purification at $159.99 — the lowest price on this list by a significant margin.
-But budget does not mean compromise on the features that matter for kitchens.
+The Winix 5510 delivers kitchen-worthy air purification at $179.99 with WiFi app control and a built-in air quality monitor.
 The washable activated carbon pre-filter is a genuine advantage in grease-heavy environments.
 Instead of replacing a disposable carbon filter every few months (at $25-45 per replacement), you rinse the Winix's carbon pre-filter under warm water monthly and let it dry.
 Over two years of kitchen use, that saves $90 or more in filter costs.

-The 232 CADR and 360 sq. ft. coverage are competitive with the Coway Mighty, and the True HEPA filter handles cooking particulates with 99.97% efficiency.
+The 253 CADR and 392 sq. ft. coverage exceed the Coway Mighty's specs, and the True HEPA filter handles cooking particulates with 99.97% efficiency.
 The PlasmaWave feature adds a layer of active VOC breakdown — it generates hydroxyl radicals that neutralize odor-causing compounds in the air, providing supplemental odor control beyond what the carbon filter alone delivers.

 Smart sensors detect particle spikes from cooking and adjust fan speed automatically, though response time is slightly slower than the Levoit Core 400S.
 For everyday cooking — sauteing vegetables, making pasta, baking — the Winix handles it well.
 It only shows its limitations during heavy frying or smoking-hot searing, where the higher-CADR models clear the air noticeably faster.